 TO SEE | VILLAGE

-Always on the look-out for hidden gems, I almost forget to write about my favourite summer swimming spot: Roquebrun.
-My family and I love to take a dip in the refreshing Orb River with the scenic picture-postcard view of Roquebrun on the background.
+Always on the look-out for hidden gems, I almost forgot to write about my favourite summer swimming spot: Roquebrun.
+My family and I love to take a dip in the refreshing Orb River with the scenic picture-postcard view of Roquebrun in the background.

-When arriving from Saint-Chinian or Cessenon-sur-Orb, you reach the pebbled beach by turning right just before the bridge of Roquebrun.
-In summer you can park your car for 3 euro, and you can buy an ice cream and some drinks.
+When arriving from Saint-Chinian or Cessenon-sur-Orb, you reach the pebbled beach by turning right just before the bridge before Roquebrun.
+In Summer you can park your car by the beach for 3 euros, and you can buy an ice cream and some drinks.
 On the left side of the bridge, you can rent out canoes and stand up paddleboards (sups), you can read my previous posts on this here and here.

-The part outside the natural pool gets a bit rough because of the small waterfall next to the old water mill.
-Only the brave will actually sit in the waterfall or let themselves drift away in the rapid just after the waterfall.
+The part outside the natural pool gets a bit rough because of the small waterfall next to the old watermill.
+Only the brave will actually sit in the waterfall or let themselves drift away in the rapids just after the waterfall.
 I don’t really understand how, as the water is so powerful!
 We stick to the natural pool and its teeny tiny fish.
-To finish our perfect day with a nice ice cream.
+We finish our perfect day with a nice ice cream.